mpv-player/mpv/DOCS/man/options.rst

     work, it will always fall back to software decoding, instead of trying the next method (might matter on some Linux systems).

+    ``auto-safe`` is similar to ``auto``, but allows only whitelisted methods that are considered "safe".
+This is supposed to be a reasonable way to enable hardware decdoding by default in a config file (even though you shouldn't do that anyway; prefer runtime enabling with ``Ctrl+h``).
+Unlike ``auto``, this will not try to enable unknown or known-to-be-bad methods.
+In addition, this may disable hardware decoding in other situations when it's known to cause problems, but currently this mechanism is quite primitive.
+    (As an example for something that still causes problems: certain combinations of HEVC and Intel chips on Windows tend to cause mpv to crash, most likely due to driver bugs.)

+    ``auto-copy-safe`` selects the union of methods selected with ``auto-safe`` and ``auto-copy``.

     ``auto-copy`` selects only modes that copy the video data back to system memory after decoding.
 This selects modes like ``vaapi-copy`` (and so on).
     If none of these work, hardware decoding is disabled.
 This mode is usually